FBI director confirmation hearing: Chris Wray vows 'strict independence,' pressed on Trump Jr. emails

 “My view is that torture is wrong," Wray said.
 "It is unacceptable.
 It is illegal.
 And I think it’s ineffective.”

-Wray said he would continue the policy of his predecessors that the FBI in “the use of any techniques of that sort.”
+Wray said he would continue the policy of his predecessors that the FBI would not “use of any techniques of that sort.”
 He said that when he was assistant attorney general for the criminal division, he investigated and prosecuted a CIA contractor who went “overboard and abused a detainee that he was interrogating.”

 During his opening statement, Grassley said he believes “a cloud of doubt hangs over the FBI’s objectivity.”
 He pointed to questions about FBI Deputy Director Andrew McCabe, citing how McCabe’s wife ran as a Democrat for the Virginia state Senate and accepted almost a million dollars from Virginia Governor Terry McAuliffe’s “political machine.”